ElektraInitiative/libelektra/doc/tutorials/crypto.md

 ## Configuration Value Encryption/Decryption

-So far we learned how to encrypt and decrypt entrie configuration files.
+So far we learned how to encrypt and decrypt entry configuration files.
 Sometimes we only want to protect a smaller subset of configuration values in a bigger configuration setting.
 For this reason the `crypto` plugin was developed.